niuiic/modern-neovim-configuration/README.md

 > [Snippet examples](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua) and [snippet document](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md) may help you.

+### Config for Workspace

+The root path of a workspace is where `.git` located. `$rootPath/.nvim/init.lua` is the entry of the local configuration.

 ## Known Issues

 - `<C-o>` may not return to correct position.